aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to ODT on Android via Java" h2="Convert PDF to ODT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to ODT conversion is a useful feature for mobile apps.
+ODT is an open document format, which is an XML-based file format for text documents.
+It is used for creating and sharing documents, and is supported by many applications.
+Converting PDF files to ODT format makes it easier to view, edit, and share documents on mobile devices.

+<h2>How Aspose.Total Helps for PDF to ODT Conversion</h2>

-You can integrate PDF to ODT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to ODT.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PDF to ODT conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert PDF files to DOC format.
+Aspose.Words for Android Java can then be used to render the DOC file to ODT format.
+This makes it easy to integrate PDF to ODT conversion feature in mobile apps.
+Aspose.Total for Android Java also provides other features such as document manipulation, conversion, and rendering.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}